Trading Techniques Overview

 Very few traders endure long enough to become professional traders, and while nearly 80% of traders fail and quit, the other 20% have unique and rare characteristics that result in profitable trading.

 Trading is not, and never will be, a get-rich-quick scheme, and a lot of traders fail to understand this, resulting in various traders entering the markets with unrealistic expectations and no dedication to trial and error factors surrounding testing strategies.
+You need to learn to trade first, and stick with the trading strategies.

 Professional traders have learned, through trial and error, that trading techniques need to be adapted and adjusted so that they can be used despite the changing market conditions.